bigscience-workshop/data_sourcing/sourcing_sprint/guide.md

 **Media Type**

+Please provide information about the format of the language data.
+Select whether the language data in the resource is primarily text, audiovisual (from either video or audio recordings), or image data.
+Media data provided with transcription should select text, then select the transcribed option.
+PDFs that have pre-extracted text information should select text, while PDFs that need OCR should go into images.
+Select the latter if you're unsure.

+If the data is primarily text, please select what format the text is in from the dropdown menu: plain text, HTML, PDF, XML, mediawiki, or other.
+If other, please enter a text description of the format.
+Select whether the text was transcribed from another media format and, if so, whether that media format was audiovisual or images.

+If the data is primarily audiovisual, please select what format the text is in from the dropdown menu: mp4, wav, video, or other.
+If other, please enter a text description of the format.

+If the data is primarily images, please select what format the text is in from the dropdown menu: JPEG, PNG, PDF, TIFF, or other.
+If other, please enter a text description of the format.

 **Media Amounts**

+Please estimate the amount of data in the dataset.
+Include an estimate of the number of instances in the resource as well as a description of what an instance consists of.
+This may include sentences, posts, or larger units such as paragraphs.
+Finally, include an estimate of the number of words per instance.

 ### Adding a Processed Dataset

 A processed NLP dataset contains language data that can be used for language modeling.
-These resources are dericed from one or several other primary sources.
+These resources are derived from one or several other primary sources.
 For example, the CNN/Dailymail summarization dataset is derived from the CNN and Dailymail websites.

 You will be asked to fill in information about the dataset object itself as well as the primary sources it was derived from.

 #### Name, ID, Homepage, Description

 First, provide a descriptive name for the resource.
-This should be a human-readable name such as e.g. **EXAMS QA dataset**.
+This should be a human-readable name such as *EXAMS QA dataset*.

 In the next box provide a short `snake_case` unique identifier for the resource, for example `exams_dataset`.

-If available, provide a link to the home page for the resource e.g. https://github.com/mhardalov/exams-qa.
+If available, provide a link to the home page for the resource, e.g. https://github.com/mhardalov/exams-qa.

 Provide a short description of the resource, in a few words to a few sentences.
 The description will be used to index and navigate the catalogue.